-The Town of Freeport shall have access to the site at all times to review the progress of the work and shall have the authority to review the field logs maintained by the construction monitor.
+The Town shall have access to the site at all times to review the progress of the work and shall have the authority to review the field logs maintained by the construction monitor.
 Any deficiencies noted by the Town representative shall be brought to the attention of the construction monitor who shall see that remedial measures are taken.
-If the Town Engineer or their designee shall find, upon inspection of the improvements performed before expiration date of the performance guarantee, that required improvements have not been constructed in accordance with plans and specifications approved by the Board, they shall so report to the Town Planner and/or

-Municipal Officers or their appointed designee.
-The Town Planner and/or Municipal Officers shall then notify the applicant and, if necessary, the issuer of the performance guarantee, and take necessary steps to preserve the municipality's rights.
+If the Municipal Engineer or appointed representative shall find, upon inspection of the improvements performed before expiration date of the performance bond, that required improvements have not been constructed in accordance with plans and specifications filed by the applicant, he shall so report to the Municipal Officers or their appointed designee.
+The Municipal Officer shall then notify the applicant and, if necessary, the issuer of the performance guarantee, and take necessary steps to preserve the municipality's rights under the performance guarantee.

-- 11. Payment of fees.
-At the time of application for a building permit, the applicant shall pay to the Town Treasurer any fees that were required as a condition of the approval.
-Fees such as an inspection fee to cover ensure that the project is constructed as approved, impact fees, and the administrative fee on the performance guarantee. - 12.
+- k.
+Payment of fees At the time of application for a building permit, the applicant shall pay to the Town Treasurer any fees that were required as a condition of the approval.
+Fees such as an inspection fee to cover ensure that the project is constructed as approved, impact fees, and the administrative fee on the performance guarantee. - 1.
 Pre-construction meeting.
-The applicant shall notify the Town Planner or their appointed designee when construction of such improvements shall commence so that the Town Planner or their appointed designee can cause inspection to be made to ensure that all municipal specifications and requirements shall be met during the construction of required improvements and to assure the satisfactory completion of improvements and utilities required by the Staff Review Board and/or Project Review Board. - 13.
+The applicant shall notify the Municipal Officers or their appointed designee when construction of such improvements shall commence so that the Municipal Officers or their appointed designee can cause inspection to be made to assure that all municipal specifications and requirements shall be met during the construction of required improvements and to assure the satisfactory completion of improvements and utilities required by the Project Review Board; or - m.
 As-built plans.
-The Project Review Board, Staff Review Board, Town Planner, Town Engineer or Codes Enforcement Officer may require that as a condition of approval, or for a Certificate of Occupancy, that upon completion of construction, the owner shall present to the Town a set of as-built plans indicating the location of underground utilities on the developed site and in all abutting roads and easements/right of ways.
-These "as-built" plans shall be submitted in both paper and electronic copies (including a PDF copy) prior to the issuance of a Certificate of Occupancy for the project or occupancy of the building. - 14.
+The Project Review Board, Planning Staff or Codes Enforcement Officer may require that as a condition of approval, or for an occupancy permit, that upon completion of construction, the owner shall present to the Town a set of as-built drawings indicating the location of underground utilities on the developed site and in all abutting roads and easements/right of ways.
+These "as-built" plans shall be submitted in both paper and electronic copies (including a pdf copy) prior to the issuance of a Certificate of Occupancy for the project or occupancy of the building. {Amended 06/06/17}

+- n.
 Review of future plans.
-No new plan by the applicant shall be approved by the Town under this Section 602 as long as the applicant is in default on a previously approved site plan. - 15.
+No new plan by the applicant shall be approved by the Project Review Board as long as the applicant is in default on a previously approved plan. - o.
 Certificate of occupancy.
-A certificate of occupancy shall not be granted until the Codes Enforcement Officer determines that the completed project meets all of the requirements of the site plan as approved by the Town.
+A certificate of occupancy shall not be granted until the Codes Enforcement Officer determines that the completed project meets all of the requirements of the plan as approved by the Project Review Board.